The Incredible Story of the First English-Language Interpretation of the QuranAugust 6, 2019 2023-08-11 11:33

 After retiring, Pickthall took up residence in St. Ives, Cornwall, where he remained until his death on the 19th of May, 1936.
 He lies buried in the Muslim section of Surrey’s Brookwood Cemetery.
 Interestingly, this is the same resting place as Islamic scholar Abdullah Yusuf Ali.
 Ali himself published a widely-acclaimed English-language interpretation of the Quran in 1934.

 Although Muhammad Marmaduke Pickthall passed away in 1936, his legacy lives on in the form of The Meaning of the Glorious Koran.
-Although for a brief period it seemed like the book was going to be shelved (and not in the way a book wants to be shelved).
+For a brief period, it seemed like the book was going to be shelved (and not in the way a book wants to be shelved).

 One of the first people to express unhappiness with Pickthall’s translation was Muhammad Asad, who believed himself to be better equipped to produce an English interpretation of the Quran.
 Asad did indeed put forth his own offering.
 Unfortunately, his work suffered from the same issues which plagued the other non-native English speakers who tried to translate the Quran.
 Meanwhile, Professor Ahemd Ali produced an interpretation that was suspiciously similar to The Meaning of the Glorious Koran, but claimed he had corrected supposed mistakes in Pickthall’s book.